SAP-docs/contribution-guidelines/docs/content-contribution/style-guidelines.md

 ```

 The URL is specified in a separate link label, which can appear anywhere in the document, but we recommend it be placed either at the end of the section or at the end of the document.

+Note that for relative URLs (as opposed to absolute URLs), especially those referring to other documents in a documentation set, the "inline" approach is acceptable.

 [links]: https://daringfireball.net/projects/markdown/syntax#link